suma-project/Suma/INSTALL.md

     In the `YOUR_WEB_DIR/suma/analysis/config/config.yaml` file, edit the timezone, displayFormat, recipients, errorRecipients, emailFrom, emailSubj as needed.
 See http://php.net/manual/en/timezones.php for information on timezone formats.

     Using cron, or some other scheduler, schedule a task to run the `YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightlyEmail.php` script as desired.
-This command-line script takes several optional arguments to configure the report:
+This command-line script takes several optional arguments and flagsto configure the report:

- * **hide-zeros**: do not display data for hours with no activity
- * **hours-across**: display hours from left-to-right instead of the default top-to-bottom in the report
  * **locations**: display hourly reports broken down by location, plus a total

+ * **--hide-zeros**: do not display data for hours with no activity
+ * **--hours-across**: display hours from left-to-right instead of the default top-to-bottom in the report
- * **html**: formats the report as in HTML rather than plain text (strongly recommended for use when using the 'hours-across' and/or 'locations' options
+ * **--html**: formats the report as in HTML rather than plain text (strongly recommended for use when using the 'hours-across' and/or 'locations' options

 Examples of nightlyEmail.php configuration include:

 `YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightlyEmail.php`

-`YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightlyEmail.php html locations`

-`YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightlyEmail.php hide-zeros`
+`YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightlyEmail.php locations --html`

-`YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightlyEmail.php hours-across hide-zeros html`
+`YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightlyEmail.php --hide-zeros`

+`YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightlyEmail.php --hours-across --hide-zeros --html`

 Alternatively, `YOUR_WEB_DIR/suma/analysis/reports/lib/php/nightly.php` may be run from the command line for quick reporting through stdout.